MucahitErdoganUnlu/banking-app/README.md

 * Transfer funds
 * Review past transactions

+# Docker Image

+You can access to the docker image with `docker pull muc4hit/banking-app` (if still available).

 # Spring Boot 3 Architecture

 I prepared a structure for a general spring boot 3 app.